SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lab and tutorials

-Watch and try to get familiar with common usage of git tool as instructed in this simple guide and migrate the TFS project on Azure DevOps to your choice of Git repository:
+First, watch and try to get familiar with common usage of Git commands as instructed in this simple guide:

 [https://rogerdudler.github.io/git-guide/](https://rogerdudler.github.io/git-guide/)

+Next, migrate the TFS project on Azure DevOps to your choice of Git repository, preferably GitHub.

 ---